rienafairefr/python-ldraw/README.rst

 Compatibility
 -------------

-Be warned that some parts of the library (only some ldr2*** tools and maybe others) require a working PyQt4/SIP installation, and for now have only been tested on Python 2.7.
+For now this has only been tested on Python 2.7.

-The other parts seem to work fine on Python 3.4+

 Installation
 ------------